awstringer1/aq-glmm/README.md

       - `aqmlgR`: compute the gradient of `aqmlf` using `CppAD` and export it to `R`.
 This is pretty slow because 2nd-order AD is already used within `aqmlf`, but it enables the use of `optim(..., method = "L-BFGS-B")` for box-constrained quasi-Newton minimization in `R` so I use it for now.
-  - `bernoulli-slopes.R`: `R` example of generating data and fitting the random slopes model.
+  - `examples/bernoulli-slopes.R`: `R` example of generating data and fitting the random slopes model.
       - The data simulation and model fitting functions are self-explanatory.
       - `get_results` generates data and fits the model with order `k = 1` using both `lme4::glmer` and my implementation, as well as for `k = 5, 15, 25` using my implementation.
 (Note: "order" means "`k` points 'per dimension'";